ChanganVR/RelationalGraphLearning/README.md

 # RelationalGraphLearning
-This repository contains the codes for our paper, which is in submission to ICRA 2020.
+This repository contains the codes for our paper, which is accepted at IROS 2020.
-For more details, please refer to the [preprint](https://github.com/ChanganVR/RelationalGraphLearning)
+For more details, please refer to the [paper](https://arxiv.org/abs/1909.13165).

 ## Abstract